Kids Dentist in Cherry Creek, Denver

 Your Child’s First Dental Visit

 Your child should have his or her first dental visit before the age of 1, about six months after the eruption of their first tooth.
-There are a few potential problems we may be looking for, but for the most part these first visits are designed to help your child become comfortable with the dentist and the dentist’s office.
+There are a few potential problems that our pediatric dentists may be looking for, but for the most part these first visits are designed to help your child become comfortable with the dentist and the dentist’s office.

 If your child is cooperative, then the visit may take only 15-30 minutes.
 You can help with this by scheduling the appointment for a time when your child is typically alert and playful.
 You should also talk to your child about the dentist in a positive way.
 Never tell your child horror stories about the dentist, even when you are stressing the importance of dental care.

 During the visit, we will examine your child’s teeth for health issues, including bite issues and gum health.
 We may perform a cleaning.
 We may also recommend the use of fluoride for your child’s teeth.
 We may perform x-rays.
 We will definitely answer any questions you have and demonstrate the proper care routine for your child’s teeth.